AdrianPalacios03/turbo-module-cpp-guide/README.md

 # How to add more functions

-See the example of the second commit of this repo "Added adding function".
+Check the fourth commit of this repo.
+It has an example of how using C++ in React Native without writing any native code, including Kotlin code wich at first glance it looks like it should be written in Kotlin.

 1. bundle exec install